6 tips for label reading on the RPAH/FAILSAFE Elimination Diet

-If the food is a vanilla type of food then the flavour may just be vanilla (often commercial rather than natural) which is failsafe although the vanilla flavouring may be too strong for some.
+The type of food can give a hint as to whether the FLAVOUR ingredient is likely to be an issue or not.
+Savoury foods will tend to have glutamates.
+In contrast, sweet, vanilla tasting foods may be ok.
+The flavour may just be vanilla (often commercial rather than natural) which is failsafe although the vanilla flavouring may not be tolerated by some.

 6: Watch out for TRICKY words

-Tricky words are words that mean an ingredient may look ok but actually have some food additives, salicylates, amines or glutamates.
+Tricky words are words that mean an ingredient may look ok but actually refer to food additives, salicylates, amines and/or glutamates.

 Yeast extract is also to be avoided as an ingredient as is high in salicylates, amines and glutamates.
-Meat extract is very high in amines and glutamates (both listed in the RPAH elimination handbook, 2011).
-Easy words to overlook, especially as 'yeast' as a word is acceptable on the diet, only to be avoided if you think you personally have issues with it.
+Meat extract is also very high in amines and glutamates (both listed in the RPAH elimination handbook).
+Easy words to overlook, especially as 'yeast' as a word is acceptable as part of the RPAH elimination diet, only to be avoided if you think you personally think you have have issues with yeast.

 TVP (textured vegetable protein) or HVP (hydrolysed vegetable protein) also need to be avoided as high in natural glutamates.
 Other hydrolysed proteins may also be problematic.

-Organic sugar or cold pressed /organic oil indicate less processed and likely contain significant levels of salicylates (in the case of sugar) as well as amines (in the case of oils).
-An exception is rice bran oil which is not an issue if cold pressed as did not have any appreciable salicylates to begin with.
+Organic sugar or cold pressed /organic oil indicate less processed and likely to contain significant levels of salicylates (in the case of sugar) and/or amines (in the case of oils).
+An exception is rice bran oil, which is not an issue if cold pressed as did not have any appreciable salicylates to begin with.

 Take Home Message